Lakshya0604/alexa-compatible-smart-plug/README.md

 TX – RX indicator

 TX stands for transmit, and RX for receive.
 These are indicator LEDs which blink whenever the UNO board is transmitting or receiving data.
 Now that you have explored the Arduino UNO board, you have started your journey toward building your first IoT prototype.
-In the next article, we will discuss Arduino programming and do a few experiments with Arduino and LEDs.